isoraqathedh/bocproc/README.md

 # Single file processing #

-Lambda list:
+Lambda list: `PROCESS-FILE (FILE &REST OPTIONS)`
-`PROCESS-FILE
-(FILE &KEY PAGING TITLE COMMENT TAGS EXPORT-TEXT ROTATE &ALLOW-OTHER-KEYS)`

 Processes a single file.

-Specifically, this function will order that FILE will receive a new name as calculated by PAGING.
-It will also receive EXIF tags as specified by COMMENT and TAGS.
-Finally, CSV output will be directed to EXPORT-TEXT.

-Explanation of each key option:
+`OPTIONS` is a list of lists,
+with the first element of each list being an option keyword and the rest being that option's arguments.

+Currently there are the following options.

 * `:PAGING (&REST PAGING-SPEC)`:
-  Reserves a page number as understood by `PAGING-SPEC`, which in turn is either a plist of specificity keys or the symbol `:NEXT` followed by a specificity.
+  Reserves, and eventually ensures that the output file will have a file name corresponding to the page number as understood by `PAGING-SPEC`, which in turn is either a plist of specificity keys or the symbol `:NEXT` followed by a specificity.
       * If it is a plist of specificities,